ANNOUNCEMENT The Results Are In! Discover the Winners of the HostingSeekers Web Hosting Awards 2026. View Winners

 • Custom Software: Full control over server environments, allowing for custom applications and scripts.

-• Developer Friendly: Root access, choice of Linux OS, and control over server operations.
+• Developer-Friendly: Root access, choice of Linux OS, and control over server operations.

 • Free Migration: Assistance in moving existing sites to the new hosting platform.